 Matched sandwich pairs of affinity molecules that bind simultaneously to an antigen (target) can validate the identity of a target molecule, enable greater assay specificity, improve assay sensitivity, and enhance research results.

-Using the X-Aptamer Selection Kit, you can readily develop a binding partner for your existing antibody at a very reasonable price.
+Using the X-Aptamer Selection Kit, you can readily and cost effectively develop a binding partner for your existing antibody.

-Selecting an X-Aptamer binding partner for an Ab is very straightforward if the purified target is available.
-If the purified target is not available, then the existing Ab can be used to purify the native target from a sample to be used as the target in an X-Aptamer selection.
+Selecting an X-Aptamer binding partner for an Ab is straightforward.
+It is easiest if the purified target protein (or a reasonable portion of it) is available or can be synthesized/expressed.
+However, if the protein target is not available, then an existing Ab may enable isolation of the native target from a biofluid sample, which could then be immediately used in an X-Aptamer selection.